Thought Leadership

 Accounting is another key back-office system to financially track your operations.
 This can be daunting to most, but the good news here is that there are numerous technology providers in this space, and many have simplified their accounting software to make it both user-friendly and affordable.
 Forbes recently collected the top accounting software options for nonprofits, something I recommend you peruse to gain a starting point for your research and selection.

 Another key piece of software which can be vital in your organization is in the area of project management.
-Having a key system or tool (like Excel or Google Sheets!) to have in place right from the onset.
+Having a key system or tool (like Excel or Google Sheets!) in place right from the onset is essential.
 Even if your nonprofit is operating with a team of one, a good project management system will help keep you organized and allow you to put good processes in place from the start, which positions you for growth, helps you save time and allows you to track your projects and efforts for greater insight into your productivity and focus.

 There are several options available, with a variety of price points and functionality.
 TechRepublic put together a list of the 8 best nonprofit project management software systems, and it is a great place to start your research.